29 Best Souvenirs in Cancun and Where to Buy Them

 There are many different types of tequila- white and aged.

-If you want to find a liquor that is truly authentic to the Yucatan Peninsula, look for Xtabentun liquor.
+If you want to find a truly authentic liquor to the Yucatan Peninsula, look for Xtabentun liquor.

-It is made from anise seed and fermented honey that comes from the nectar of the Xtabentun liquor.
+It is made from anise seed and fermented honey from the nectar of the Xtabentun liquor.

 This liquor is only found in the Yucatan Peninsula and dates back to when the Mayan people began producing honey.

-The liqueur has a light amber color and tastes like honey with an anise finish.
+The liqueur is light amber and tastes like honey with an anise finish.

-Like tequila, Mezcal is made from the agave plant, but unlike tequila, it can be made from any type of agave.
+Like tequila, Mezcal is made from the agave plant, but it can be made from any type of agave.

-When making mezcal, the agave plant is roasted, giving it the finished product a smokey flavor.
+The agave plant is roasted when making mezcal, giving the finished product a smokey flavor.

-Like tequila, it is a product of origins and can come from the states of Oaxaca, Zacatecas, Durango, Guerrero, and San Luis Potosi.
+Like tequila, it is a product of origins and can come from Oaxaca, Zacatecas, Durango, Guerrero, and San Luis Potosi.

 One of the most fun things about shopping for mezcal is that you can often find small, independent producers.